Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Theoretical Model

-In the limit of fast hopping, when hopping rates are very large compared with any energy differences between triplet-pair stationary states, the product in Eq.~(\ref{inotaryRandomWalk}) reverts to Eq.~(\ref{Uoperator}), but with a time-independent Hamiltonian that is a weighted average over the triplet-pair configurations, $H = (H_{con}^{(AA)} + H_{con}^{(BB)} + 2 H_{con}^{(AB)})/4 + H_{mag}$.
+In the limit of fast hopping, when hopping rates are very large compared with any energy differences between triplet-pair stationary states, the product in Eq.~(\ref{inotaryRandomWalk}) reverts to Eq.~(\ref{Uoperator}), but with a time-independent Hamiltonian $H = H_{eff} + H_{mag}$ where the zero-field part is $H_{eff} = (H_{con}^{(AA)} + H_{con}^{(BB)} + 2 H_{con}^{(AB)})/4$, the average over the triplet-pair Hamiltonians in the different pair configurations, weighted by the relative dwell times.
+In this limit, the effective Hamiltonian has in general four stationary states with singlet projections (similar to the $H_{AB}$ Hamiltonian in Table \ref{StationaryStatesAB}), which then leads to zero-field quantum beats that contain more than 3 frequencies.
+The convergence to $H_{eff} = (H_{con}^{(AA)} + H_{con}^{(BB)} + 2 H_{con}^{(AB)})/4$ in the fast hopping limit is confirmed by the full Monte Carlo computation presented below.

-It is important to stress that it would be incorrect to first obtain the averaged Hamiltonian for an individual exciton (as might be obtained from EPR measurements \cite{Yarmus72} or ab-initio calculations) and then use it to derive the product-state Hamiltonian to be used to model hopping-induced decoherence in the exciton pair.
-Instead, the above weighted average must be taken in the Hilbert space of the triplet-pair product states, with potentially dramatic consequences.
-As an example, the effective Hamiltonian obtained in this way may have four stationary states with singlet projections, which then would lead to zero-field quantum beats that contain as many as 6 frequencies.

-This behavior may potentially be helpful to experimentally distinguish between the cases of large exciton wavefunctions and fast hopping.
-As an example, using the above method to calculate tetracene quantum beats in the fast hopping limit leads to two beat frequencies near 1 GHz, separated by about 0.1$-$0.2 GHz, while only one frequency of about 1.06 GHz is observed experimentally \cite{Burdett12}.
-This may hint to a large exciton wavefunction in tetracene, but this interpretation is constrained by the limited precision of the available tetracene zero-field parameters \cite{Yarmus72,Clarke76} and experimental data \cite{Burdett12}.
+It is important to stress that for triplet excitons that can localize at inequivalent sites it would be incorrect to evaluate the fast hopping limit by deriving a single product-state triplet-pair Hamiltonian from the site-averaged Hamiltonian of an individual exciton (as might be obtained from EPR measurements \cite{Yarmus72} or ab-initio calculations).
+On the other hand, a triplet-wavefunction larger than the distance between inequivalent sites would justify such an approach.
+This feature may potentially be helpful to experimentally distinguish between the cases of a large exciton wavefunction and fast hopping.
+As an example, using the $H_{eff}$ given above to calculate tetracene quantum beats in the fast hopping limit and at zero field does indeed lead to more than three beat frequencies, with the lowest frequency near 1 GHz splitting into a doublet separated by about 0.1$-$0.2 GHz.
+The fact that only one frequency at about 1.06 GHz is observed experimentally \cite{Burdett12} may imply that for tetracene one has a large exciton wavefunction instead of just fast hopping, but this interpretation is constrained by the limited precision of the available tetracene zero-field parameters \cite{Yarmus72,Clarke76} and experimental data \cite{Burdett12}.